Supply arrangement for temporary help services in the National Capital Region

 4.2 Delivery points

-Services provided by a resource located outside the NCR may be accepted if the position to be covered is in the NCR and the Identified User authorizes full-time telework.
-The authorization of full-time telework is at the sole discretion of the Identified User and where it’s clearly identified in each subsequent request for proposal (RFP).
+Services provided by a resource located outside the NCR may be accepted if the position to be covered is in the NCR and the identified user authorizes full-time telework.
+The authorization of full-time telework is at the sole discretion of the identified user and where it’s clearly identified in each subsequent request for proposal (RFP).

 5. Authorities